The ‘special one’ — Hifiman’s new mid-fi benchmark

 Conclusion

 José Mourinho called himself “the special one” when he arrived at Chelsea in 2004.
-It was confident, accurate, and ultimately impossible to argue with.
-The HE600 earns the same title in this group — not because it dominates every single metric, but because when you reach for it night after night across three months of listening, the choice makes its own argument.
-It is more precise than the Edition XV where precision matters, more revealing than the Sundara it replaces, and sits beside warmer headphones like the HEDD D1 as a complement rather than a competitor.
+It was confident, and ultimately impossible to argue with.
+The HE600 earns the same title in this group — not because it dominates every single metric, but because when you reach for it, it delivers.
+It is more precise than the Edition XV where precision matters, more revealing than the Sundara it replaces.
+Against warmer headphones like the HEDD D1 it is a complement rather than a competitor.

-The Sundara was the headphone I recommended most consistently for several years running.
+The Sundara was the headphone I recommended as the Hifiman for people wanting a neutral sound but with smaller heads.
 The HE600 makes that recommendation obsolete for anyone who can stretch the budget.
-Seven or eight headphones live on stands in my listening space at any given time, and there are usually two or three Hifiman among them.
-The HE600 is the one with the permanent reserved spot.
+Of the seven or eight headphones I keep out in my listening space, there are usually two or three Hifiman among them.
+The HE600 now has one of those permanent spots.
 The Sundara goes back in its box.